TritonDataCenter/manta-mako/README.md

 * Calculates the md5 checksum of the streamed body and reports it.
 * Ensures that all renames are atomic in the filesystem (proper use of fsync(2)).
+* Adds support for the multipart upload commit operation.

 To understand how the nginx repository is managed and how we cut releases for use in mako, please read the